robertcorponoi/bouillon/readme.md

 ## **Basic Example**

-To begin using Bouillion, simply require the module, setup your desired options ([Click here for more information about Bouillon's options](documentation.md#options)), and create a new instance of Bouillon.
+To begin using Bouillion, simply require the module, setup your desired options and create a new instance of Bouillon.
 ```js
 const Bouillon = require('bouillon');